Joseph Diaz: Diaz vs. Fortuna

 Following his draw with Shavkat Rakhimov, Diaz moved up to the lightweight division which he promised would be his best weight, where he fought Javier Fortuna for the vacant WBC interim lightweight title on July 9, 2021.
 Diaz was docked a point in the fourth round for hitting behind the head, but nonetheless emerged as the victor via unanimous decision, with scores of 117–110, 116–111 and 115–112.

 Diaz vs. Haney

 On October 8, 2021, it was announced that Diaz would be defending his WBC interim lightweight title against its previous owner, undefeated Ryan García, in Los Angeles on November 27.
 However, on October 15, Mike Coppinger of ESPN revealed that García had suffered a hand injury and that the fight would be postponed.
 This led to back and forth on social media between Diaz and Devin Haney, the full WBC lightweight champion, culminating in an official announcement on November 3 that Diaz would now be challenging for Haney's full world title on December 4, instead of defending his interim title against García.

+Super Lightweight

+February 15, 2024 in Commerce, California, Diaz was scheduled to face Jesus Antonio Perez Campos at super lightweight.
+He lost the fight by split decision.

+On April 27, 2024 in Fresno, California, Diaz faced Oscar Duarte in a 10-round bout.
+He lost by knockout in the ninth round, suffering the first stoppage defeat of his professional career.

+Diaz sustained a third straight loss when he was defeated via split decision by Abraham Montoya at Osceola Heritage Park, Kissimmee, Florida, on November 9, 2024.